DOMjudge/domjudge/doc/manual/install-judgehost.rst

 Linux Control Groups
 --------------------

-DOMjudge uses Linux Control Groups or cgroups for process isolation in the judgedaemon.
+DOMjudge uses Linux Control Groups or *cgroups* for process isolation in the judgedaemon.
 Linux cgroups give more accurate measurement of actually allocated memory than traditional resource limits (which is helpful with interpreters like Java that reserve but not actually use lots of memory).
-Also, cgroups are used to restrict network access so no separate measures are necessary, and they allow running multiple judgedaemons on a multi-core machine by using CPU binding.
+Also, cgroups are used to restrict network access so no separate measures are necessary, and they allow running :ref:`multiple judgedaemons <multiple-judgedaemons>` on a multi-core machine by using CPU binding.

 The judgedaemon needs to run a recent Linux kernel (at least 3.2.0).
 The following steps configure cgroups on Debian.
 Instructions for other